Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 Myth Buster:"Porn caused my erectile dysfunction!"

-The idea of "Porn-Induced Erectile Dysfunction" (PIED) is popular in online forums but lacks formal recognition as a distinct medical diagnosis in major classifications like DSM-5 or ICD-11.
-While there's no doubt excessive internet pornography consumption can correlate with sexual difficulties for *some* men, causality is complex and often debated.
-Potential contributing factors linked to heavy use might include:
+The idea of “Porn-Induced Erectile Dysfunction” (PIED) is popular online but is not a recognised medical diagnosis in DSM-5 or ICD-11.
+Excessive pornography use can correlate with sexual difficulties for some men, but the cause-and-effect relationship is complex and debated.
+Possible contributing factors include:

 - Unrealistic Expectations:Comparing real-life partners and encounters to the often artificial and high-stimulation scenarios in porn.